-If you’re considering male to female (MTF/N) breast augmentation, you’re probably wondering what the final results will look like on your natural body shape and size.Many of our patients worry that their breast implants will look abnormal or peculiar, especially if they already possess naturally large pectoral (chest) muscles.
+If you’re considering breast augmentation, you’re probably wondering what your final outcome will look like.Many of our patients worry that their breast implants will not look right or like they have envisioned for themselves, especially if they already possess naturally large pectoral (chest) muscles.

 There are several advantages to subglandular placement, such as a shorter, less painful recovery period.
 Patients with subglandular placement also experience less implant movement during physical activity.
 However, it is important to note that your implants will be closer to the surface, which means that they will probably be more visible and more easily felt.
-Silicone implants are preferred for this placement because they offer a more natural appearance when compared to saline implants.
+Silicone implants are preferred for this placement because they offer a more “natural” appearance when compared to saline implants.

 With submuscular placement, the implants are placed below the pectoral muscles and breast tissue.
 This placement often requires a more extensive recovery, but it offers patients a lower rate of capsular contracture (scar tissue forming around the implant), rippling (seeing the edges of the implants through the skin), and downward placement (malpositioning of the implants).
 It is important to carefully consider the advantages and disadvantages of each placement before making your final decision.
 Our surgeons will work with you to ensure the best outcome possible is achieved.